Tag Archives: Net Zero

 As Scotland welcomes the world to COP26, hear how you can get involved – and look forward to Net Zero carbon and a Just, Green Future

 We also look beyond COP26, to consider community potential towards Net Zero carbon emissions – and the need for a just and green recovery from coronavirus that addresses the climate emergency.
-The event concludes with the charity’s Annual General Meeting and closing worship led by Eco-Chaplain Rev David Coleman.
+The event concludes with the charity’s Annual General Meeting and ‘A Prayer for COP’ from Eco-Chaplain Rev David Coleman.

 This year presents a unique opportunity for transformation, helping local churches commit to action tackling the climate crisis, through our volunteers and supporters across the country.
 Please register today and join the discussion on COP26 and beyond.